 Implementation of SSO at Your Nonprofit

-Vendors have really great resources in terms of templates and checklists to help inform staff.
+SSO providers often have really great resources in terms of templates and checklists to help inform staff.
 There are Email templates, planning calendars, charts to put up around the office.
 There’s a lot of great resources that are available.
 You don’t have to reinvent the wheel.

 We always tweak implementing SSO for your organization’s unique requirements and expectations.
 What we typically do is have some pre-project notification, talk to staff about why we are doing single sign-on.